dfelinto/blender-manual/modeling/meshes/editing/deforming.rst

 The :guilabel:`Warp` transformation is useful in very specific cases.
 It works by warping the selected elements around the 3D cursor (always the 3D cursor;
-it does not take into account the pivot point setting…).
+it does not take into account the pivot point setting...).
 It is also view-dependent.
 The points that line up vertically with the cursor will remain in place.
 Each point's distance to the cursor's **horizontal position** corresponds to the radius it will be from the cursor after the tool has been activated.
 The tool will then wrap the point around the cursor.